 "I felt it in my legs this morning.
 I'm really pleased - more than the actual result is the way I rode.
 I've been making mistakes in the sprint recently but I only made one today.
 I see this as an important step for the Olympics."

-Trott completed an impressive weekend by adding bronze in the six-discipline omnium event to the gold she won in the women's team pursuit on Friday.
+Trott completed an impressive weekend by adding bronze in the six-discipline omnium event to

 "I'm really pleased," said the 19-year-old Londoner.
 "I was a bit disappointed yesterday with the points race because that let my overall [score] down, but there's still time to work on it so I'm happy with the bronze.